richo/snowplow-wiki/about-snowplow/SnowPlow-overview.md

 Lastly, SnowPlow is open source.
 All _your_ web analytics data is stored on your own Amazon S3 account, so you have complete control and ownership of it.

-For more detailed information on the benefits of running SnowPlow for your business, see [[SnowPlow-for-business-folks]].
+For more detailed information on the benefits of running SnowPlow for your business, see [[Product overview]].

 ## Resources